GLM-130B: An Open Bilingual Pre-trained Model: Technical Details

 \section{Technical Details}

-This section introduces additional details about the technical issues we have identified and solved throughout the \glm training.
-Along with concurrent open-source LLM efforts, we believe those published details could serve as great cornerstones for future LLM training.
+In this section, we introduce additional details about the technical issues we have identified and solved throughout the \glm training.
+Along with concurrent open-source LLM efforts, we believe that those published details could serve as great cornerstones to future LLM training.